A Place for Mom

 Lakeside Park in Oakland, California

 Lakeside Park offers homey studios and one-bedroom apartments to seniors experiencing cognitive decline.
 Located just miles from San Francisco, this community provides around-the-clock care, as well as unique programs like gardening, virtual reality, and courses through Watermark University.
-Nurses and care aides receive platinum-level cultural competence training, meaning they can guide your LGBT senior relative throughout their dementia journey.
+Nurses and care aides receive platinum-level cultural competence training, meaning they can guide your LGBTQ+ senior relative throughout their dementia journey.

 Sunrise Senior Living (8 certified locations)

-Triangle Square Senior Apartments in Los Angeles
+Triangle Square Senior Apartments in Los Angeles, California

-Triangle Square Apartments is the nation’s first affordable LGBT senior housing development of private, individual apartment homes.
+Triangle Square Apartments is the nation’s first affordable LGBTQ+ senior housing development of private, individual apartment homes.
 Located in historic Hollywood, the community offers housing to lower-income seniors.
 Most notably, over one-third of their rooms are reserved for elders living with HIV/AIDS.
 Because of the specialized and income-restricted nature of this community, there’s often a long waiting list for accommodations.

 Birds of a Feather in Pecos, New Mexico